openshift-labs/cloud-native-guides/vertx-che.md

 [blog post](https://blog.openshift.com/understanding-service-accounts-sccs/#_service_accounts)

 Grant permission to the API Gateway to be able to access OpenShift REST API and discover services.

+> Make sure to replace the project name with your own unique project name

 ~~~shell
 $ oc policy add-role-to-user view -n {{COOLSTORE_PROJECT}} -z default